 This charming town will keep your day trip from Orlando inland, as well as closer by than some of the other options.

-If you like antiquing, eating ice cream as you stroll down cute streets, popping into family-owned restaurants, as well as unique museums, this area is for you.
+If you like antiquing, eating ice cream as you stroll down cute streets, dining at family-owned restaurants, and popping into unique museums, this area is for you.

 Mount Dora is super popular for its shopping options downtown, as well as regular events like Farmer’s Markets and outdoor festivals.

-While this is more an adult-friendly day out if you’re planning on shopping and eating, there is one of the best playgrounds in all of Florida here: Gilbert Park, which is a wooden playground with water views that your kids will fall in love with.
+This is more an adult-friendly day out if you’re planning on shopping and eating, but there’s also one of the best playgrounds in all of Florida here: Gilbert Park, which is a wooden playground with water views that your kids will fall in love with.

 11. Siesta Key